 3.3.2.
-Efficient Error Detection at Component Group Level
+Efficient error detection at component group level

-Challenge.
-If any component of a failover unit fails, the entire component group must fail and the recovery must be triggered quickly.
+Challenge: If any component of a failover unit fails, the entire component group must fail and the recovery must be triggered quickly.
 The challenge for error detection is that failover units can be large.
 Despite the size, it is necessary that errors be detected quickly and correlated with the failover unit semantics since otherwise it may adversely impact the QoS requirements of DRE systems.

-Solution \rightarrow A fast fault correlation algorithm.
-CORFU relies on the underlying FLARe layer to detect a fault in a single object, and hence in a single component.
+$Solution \rightarrow a$ fast fault correlation algorithm: CORFU relies on the underlying FLARe layer to detect a fault in a single object, and hence in a single component.
 CORFU provides a fast fault correlation algorithm to correlate these detected errors with the failover unit so that shutdown operations for the unit can be initiated.
 Algorithm 1 depicts the fault correlation algorithm.
-The efficiency of Algorithm 1 hinges on the actions of the FaultCorrelationManager during the deployment phase and on how it populates the data structures.
-For efficient lookups, FaultCorrelationManager makes use of hash maps.